JeremyXSC/FineGPR/README.md

 ****
 ## :fire: NEWS :fire:
+- [10/2022] **📣The full version of FineGPR-C caption dataset involving human describing event is released !**

 - [10/2021] **📣The first FineGPR-C caption dataset involving human describing event is coming !**

 - [09/2021] **📣The large-scale synthetic person dataset FineGPR with fine-grained attribute distribution is released !**